YugamSachdeva/mysql-practice/README.md

 # MySQL Practice 📊

-This repository contains my hands-on practice work with MySQL (MariaDB via XAMPP).
+This repository contains my hands-on practice work with **MySQL (MariaDB via XAMPP)**.

-I created this repo to understand how relational databases work in real scenarios and to strengthen my SQL fundamentals through structured practice.
+I created this repo to understand how relational databases work in real scenarios and to strengthen my SQL fundamentals through structured and consistent practice.

-All queries are written while learning and revising concepts, keeping them clean, organised, and interview-friendly.
+All queries are written during learning and revision, keeping them clean, organised, and interview-friendly.

 ---